awsdocs/aws-php-developers-guide/doc_source/sns-examples-subscribing-unsubscribing-topics.rst

 You can use the subscribe method to subscribe several different endpoints to an |SNS| topic, depending on the values used for parameters passed.
 This is shown in other examples in this topic.

 In this example, the endpoint is an email address.
-A confirmation token will be sent to this email.
+A confirmation token is sent to this email.
 Verify the subscription with this confirmation token within three days of receipt.

 **Imports**